 18 June 1836, p.6 cols.
 A-C. 'The South Australian Company.'

 3 February 1838, p.2 col. D - p.3 cols.
-A-C. South Australian Company: Mr. McLaren's letter.
+A-C. ‘To the editors of the South Australian Gazette.’
 Complaining of the attitude adopted towards the Company by the Gazette; and editor's reply.

 24 February 1838, p.3 cols.
 C-D. 'South Australian Company.'
 Colonial management of the Company criticised.